Lakshmi-Chakradhar-Vijayarao/rl-retriever/README.md

 # RL-Retriever: Reinforcement Learning–Based Query Optimization for RAG

-RL-Retriever is a **lightweight, executable research project** that formulates **query rewriting for retrieval-augmented generation (RAG)** as a **reinforcement learning (RL) problem**.
+RL-Retriever is a **research-grade, executable system** that formulates **query rewriting for Retrieval-Augmented Generation (RAG)** as a **reinforcement learning (RL) control problem**.

-Instead of treating query formulation as a static or heuristic process, this project models it as a **sequential decision-making task**, where an agent learns to rewrite queries in order to **maximize downstream retrieval quality**.
+Instead of treating query formulation as a static or heuristic preprocessing step, this project models query rewriting as a **sequential decision-making task**, where an RL agent learns **when and how to rewrite queries** to improve downstream retrieval quality — and when **not** to rewrite.

-The emphasis of this repository is on **correct RL formulation, reward design, and system-level reasoning**, rather than large-scale training or heavy frameworks.
+The emphasis of this repository is on **correct RL formulation, reward design, and system-level reasoning**, rather than large-scale training or heavyweight frameworks.

 ---

 ## Motivation

-In RAG systems, retrieval quality is often the **primary bottleneck**.
+In modern RAG systems, retrieval quality is often the **primary bottleneck**.
-Even strong embedding models fail when queries are underspecified, ambiguous, or poorly aligned with the corpus.
+Even strong embedding models can fail when user queries are:

+* underspecified
+* informal
+* ambiguous
+* poorly aligned with the corpus vocabulary

-Common limitations of existing approaches:
+Common limitations of existing approaches include:

 * static query templates
 * heuristic query expansion
-* optimization focused on text similarity rather than downstream utility
+* optimization based purely on text similarity
-* lack of learning signals tied to retrieval performance
+* lack of learning signals tied to retrieval outcomes
+* no mechanism to decide *when rewriting is unnecessary*

 **Key idea:**

 > Query rewriting should be optimized using the same principles as other control and optimization problems — by defining states, actions, rewards, and policies.

-RL-Retriever demonstrates this idea in a **clean, minimal, and reproducible way**.
+RL-Retriever demonstrates this idea in a **clean, interpretable, and reproducible way**.

 ---

 ## Problem Formulation (RL Perspective)

-The task is formulated as a **Markov Decision Process (MDP)**:
+The task is formulated as a **Markov Decision Process (MDP)**.

 ### State

+The environment state captures retrieval context:

-* Current query
+* current query
-* Top-K retrieval results from the corpus
+* statistics from top-K retrieval results (BM25 scores)
+* query length
+* step index (for multi-step refinement)

 ### Action

-* Apply a query rewrite function
+A discrete, interpretable set of query rewrite actions:

+* add domain-specific terms
+* expand acronyms / abbreviations
-  (e.g., add domain terms, expand acronyms, add guideline context, or do nothing)
+* add guideline or contextual terms
+* no-op (explicitly choose not to rewrite)

 ### Environment

 * A BM25-based retriever operating over a document corpus
+* Evaluated across **medical, legal, and financial domains**

-### Reward
+### Reward (RLHF-style)

 A **shaped reward** combining:

-* **retrieval improvement** (primary signal)
+* **retrieval rank improvement** (primary signal)
-* **semantic preservation** between original and rewritten queries (dense signal)
+* **semantic preservation** (embedding similarity)
+* **grounding quality** (query–document overlap)
+* **rewrite penalty** (discourages unnecessary verbosity)

+This mirrors **RLHF-style reward shaping**, while keeping the optimization objective grounded in retrieval performance.

 ### Objective

-Learn a policy that increases the likelihood of actions that **improve downstream retrieval quality**, while maintaining stability and avoiding degenerate rewrites.
+Learn a policy that:

+* improves retrieval for underspecified queries
+* avoids harmful rewrites when retrieval is already optimal
+* remains stable and interpretable

 ---